 Classes are twice a week for two hours and run with the school year – September to July, with holidays for Christmas and Easter.
 Once registered, the student may stay as long as needed to achieve the literacy goals they set for themselves.
 ALTA has no tests but, at the end of the academic year in July, awards a certificate based on an end-of-level evaluation.

 For the past 6 years, ALTA has been engrossed in the development of ALTA Online, our web-based programme of literacy instruction, built around Caribbean life skills content and designed for independent use by persons aged 10 and over who have low-level reading and spelling skills.

 The ALTA Student Levels

-All persons who register at the start of September for a free ALTA community class are assessed by class tutors on the first day of the academic year.
+All persons who register for an ALTA class are assessed by our tutors before starting any of our programmes.
 Based on this assessment, students are placed into Beginner, Level 1 or Level 2 classes.
 The ALTA programme is not for persons who have a School Leaving certificate, CXC certificates or who are reading and writing fluently and with ease.

 • Letter Recognition: Does not recognize the letters of the alphabet

 • Phonics: Does not know the sounds of individual letters of the alphabet

 • Writing: Does not know how to write the common and capital letters